 Richard B. “Rico” Modica Way, 565-567 Massachusetts Ave.

 No trip to Central Square would be complete without a visit to Graffiti Alley, the 80-foot-long walkway covered in graffiti produced by local artists.
 It’s one of only two places in the Greater Boston area where artists can legally post graffiti art.
 You’ll see everything from novice spray painted tags featuring names and smiley faces to more complex graffiti masterpieces that cover large sections of the paint-splattered brick walls.
 The public walkway often reflects visual interpretations of pressing social issues and the latest headlines, including Black Lives Matter.
 The alley sports a fresh look every few days as artists post new work, so be sure to stop back frequently.

 580 Massachusetts Ave.

-Walking down the colorful, paint-spattered steps to the basement-level Artist & Craftsman Supply is like stepping into a rainbow.
-Here, artists will find a wide selection of products, including paints, inks, brushes, pastels, charcoals, paper, and markers, as well as a few specialty items.
-A custom framing area is in the back.
+Employee-owned Artist & Craftsman Supply is an artist’s dream.
+From the paint-splattered steps to the colorful geometric floor to the multicolored ceilings, the store is like a rainbow.
+You’ll find a wide selection of art products, like canvas, paints, inks, brushes, pastels, charcoals, paper, and markers, as well as a few specialty items, such as exotic papers.

 581 Massachusetts Ave.